alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 gibberish out.
 He's still doing the computation - he just has no idea what bits he's actually looking at.

-(The one minor exception is key generation for the output wires of the circuit.
+(The one minor unfinished detail is key generation for the output wires of the circuit.
 Instead of generating random keys, Alice uses the raw bit
 $$0$$ or $$1$$, since Alice needs Bob to learn the circuit output bits.)